the1lab/1lab/src/Cat/Morphism/StrongEpi.lagda.md

   self-orthogonal→is-iso C _ (epi (record { monic = mono }))
 ```

-# Covers are strong
+# Regular epis are strong

-Suppose that $f : a \to b$ is a **cover** (better known as a [regular
+Suppose that $f : a \to b$ is a regular epimorphism, that is, it
-epimorphism]), that is, it identifies $b$ as some quotient of $a$ ---
+identifies $b$ as some quotient of $a$ --- the stuff of $b$ is that of
-the stuff of $b$ is that of $a$, but with new potential identifications
+$a$, but with new potential identifications thrown in.
+Since we're
-thrown in.
-Since we're taking "strong epimorphism" to mean "well-behaved
+taking "strong epimorphism" as the definition of "well-behaved
-epimorphism", we'd certainly like covers to be strong epis!
+epimorphism", we'd certainly like regular epis to be strong epis!

 [regular epimorphism]: Cat.Diagram.Coequaliser.RegularEpi.html